 Hot extrusion, on the other hand, is done at a temperature above the recrystallization temperature.
 This is the more popular method of extrusion that has a fixed cross-sectional shape.
 Since this is done at a higher temperature, the materials are kept from hardening and make the process of pushing the material onto the die faster and simpler.

 Hot extrusion is usually done with materials such as copper and aluminum along with other alloys.
+Also, copper machining service is beneficial for these materials.
 Products developed by using this method are bars, tubes, and electrical wires.
 Things that you use for your electronics and even to build homes and buildings.

 3. Friction Extrusion